gbv/ssso/ssso.md

 [ServiceFulfillment]: #servicefulfillment

-A Service fulfillment is a [ServiceEvent] that consists of one or more parts.
+A **service fulfillment** is a [ServiceEvent] that consists of one or more parts.
 Each of these parts is also a [ServiceEvent] and connected to the service fulfillment by `dcterms:partOf`.
 Vice versa, each instance of [ServiceEvent] is also instance of [ServiceFulfillment] if connected to another [ServiceEvent] by [dcterms:hasPart].
 The parts of a service fulfillment SHOULD be connected to each other by [nextService] and [previousService].

     ssso:ServiceFulfillment a owl:Class ;
         rdfs:label "ServiceFulfillment" ;